 LED bulbs are indeed energy efficient.
 End of good news.

-The bad news is that they are toxic and not necessarily a better choice than CFLs for your health or the environment.
+The bad news is that they are not in any way a better choice than CFLs for your health or the environment.

 How depressing!
 It seems stocking up on your incandescents is the only way to go at this point to tide you over until a nontoxic solution becomes commercially available – besides candles, that is!